Gentle Yoga for Women

 Patricia P. Jiron started practicing yoga in 1998 while working as a professional modern dancer.
 She received her yoga certification from the Iyengar based Piedmont Studies Program in Oakland and has received extensive training in the graduate program at the Yoga Room in Berkeley with teachers Donald Moyer and Mary Lou Weprin.
 She has been teaching yoga to all ages and levels since 2000 and brings more than 25 years of exploring the ways of the body to her practice.
+Also, Patricia is a certified instructor for the Arthritis Foundation’s Exercise program.
 She teaches on Tuesday afternoons and is one of our substitute teachers.

 Call 415-600-0500 or email email@example.com for more information.
 Join the next session of Gentle Yoga for Women.